 Evidence that suicide runs in families has been found in both case reports and epidemiological studies due to genetics and social modeling.
 For example, one study found that identical twins had a stronger incidence of suicide than fraternal twins, even when they were raised separately.

 Suicide is socially contagious.

 Suicide contagion can spread through a school, a community, or the public as a celebrity “suicide wave.”
-When the media splashes the details of a suicide all over, copycat suicides follow.
-After Marilyn Monroe’s death in 1962, suicides for the month went way up, and suicides across the nation in white females in their 30s and 40s in the year after she died increased significantly.
+When the media splashes the details of suicide all over, copycat suicides follow.
+After Marilyn Monroe’s death in 1962, suicides for the month went way up and suicides across the nation in white females in their 30s and 40s in the year after she died increased significantly.
 There was a similar uptick after Kurt Cobain died in 1994.